ferrous-systems/rust-exercises/exercise-book/src/nrf52/preparation.md

 # nRF52 Preparation

-This chapter contains information about the nRF52-based exercises, the required hardware and an installation guide.
+This chapter contains the introduction and preparation for the nRF52-based exercises.

 ## Required Hardware